yuanz03/tp/docs/UserGuide.md

 </box>

 **Examples:**
-* `deleteteam tm/U16` - Deletes the U16 team (only if it has no players)
+* `deleteteam tm/U16` - Deletes the U16 team from PlayBook
-* `deleteteam tm/Reserves` - Deletes the Reserves team (only if it has no players)
+* `deleteteam tm/Reserves` - Deletes the Reserves team from PlayBook

 <box type="info" seamless>

-**Expected output:** "Deleted Team: U16" (or the team name you specified)
+**Expected output:** "Deleted team: U16"

-If the team still has players, you'll see an error: "Cannot delete team with existing players.
-Please reassign or remove all players first."
+All players previously assigned to this team will have their team assignment removed.
 </box>

 ### Deleting a position: `deleteposition`